fernandino143/sample-dockerfile/README.md

 #### Please check the conf directory for configuration files and pop me an email fssilv@ incase you need assistance.

 Hope this helps.

+### Next Steps:

+Add more information to this README file
+Use this in an ECS example
+Use this in a kubernetes example
+Cloudformation all the content!!!